TangmereCottage/OpenLog_Artemis/README.md

 Building New Binaries
 ---------------------

 Although this repo provides binaries for most use cases, in some situations you will need to build your own.
-You can build new binaries using the Arduino IDE (double click [OpenLog_Artemis.ino](./Firmware/OpenLog_Artemis/OpenLog_Artemis.ino)).
+You can build new binaries using the Arduino IDE (double click [OpenLog_Artemis.ino](./Firmware/OpenLog_Artemis/OpenLog_Artemis.ino), then compile sketch).
 This is generally straightforward, except that you will (**1**) have to install many libraries and (**2**) set various defines in [OpenLog_Artemis.ino](./Firmware/OpenLog_Artemis/OpenLog_Artemis.ino) correctly.
 Here are some of the more important ones:

 ```c